 Our Check-in/Checkout System

-Parents will walk their child to the classroom where they will be greeted by the classroom staff.
+Parents will walk their child to the classroom where they will be greeted by the classroom volunteers.
 There will be at least 2 adults present to welcome children into the classroom.

-At dismissal, parents will present their security ID badge (the smaller sticker received when you checked in) for the child they are picking up to one of our AJR volunteers.
+At dismissal, parents will present their security ID badge (the smaller sticker received when you checked in) for the child they are picking up to one of our volunteers.
 The security numbers on the badge must be matched with the ID number on the child’s nametag.
 A child may NOT be released to anyone who does not display the matching security badge.
-In the case of a lost badge, please sign the checkout sticker sheet.
-Volunteers will require and record the details of sufficient adult identification to safely release the child.
+In the case of a lost badge, please page one of the Aletheia Jr. directors.
+They will require and record the details of sufficient adult identification to safely release the child.
 The child’s nametag should be removed before they’re released back to you.

-Most Aletheia Jr. volunteers have previous experience serving in ministry and all have successfully completed a background check before beginning to serve.
-They attend multiple trainings a year to learn and grow in their ability to love kiddos well.
+Many of our Aletheia Jr. volunteers have previous experience serving in ministry and all have successfully completed a background check before beginning to serve.
+They attend multiple trainings a year to learn and grow in their ability to love children well.
 Each volunteer serves once a month, so your child will have different teachers each week.

-The health and safety of your kiddos is our number one priority.
+The health and safety of your children is our number one priority.
 The following policies are in place to ensure a safe and loving environment for them to learn and experience Jesus.